 Software developers use different strategies for coding and testing tasks.
-Thus, automated unit test generation tools, and EVOSUITE in particular, should also provide different mechanisms to assist each testing strategy.
+Thus, automated unit test generation tools, and EvoSUITE in particular, should also provide different mechanisms to assist each testing strategy.
 Based on the think-aloud observations we identified three main strategies: traditional, where developers first complete implementation and then write unit tests; test-driven, where unit tests are produced before the actual implementation; and hybrid, where unit tests are written incrementally to exercise behaviour as it is implemented.
-Our observations suggest that a code-based tool like EVOSUITE can prove more useful for the traditional or hybrid strategy.
-Nevertheless, test-driven developers could also benefit from EVOSUITE by complementing their test suites once the implementation is complete.
+Our observations suggest that a code-based tool like EvoSUITE can prove more useful for the traditional or hybrid strategy.
+Nevertheless, test-driven developers could also benefit from EvoSUITE by complementing their test suites once the implementation is complete.

 As already suggested by the results of our main experiment, readability of unit tests is paramount.
-Although a coverage-oriented approach to unit testing would allow to utilise generated tests without entirely understanding them, the quality of a test case seems to highly depend on how easy it is to elicit the intended behaviour.
+Although a coverage-oriented unit testing approach would allow developers to utilise generated tests without entirely understanding them, the quality of a test case seems to highly depend on how easy eliciting its intended behaviour is.